Rami1804/Project/README.md

 4. Run the Streamlit app:
 streamlit run app.py

-5. Open a web browser and access the app at `http://localhost:8501`.
+5. Open a web browser and access the app at `http://localhost:8501` for local demo on your station.

 ## Dependencies